Cue Jay Gruden.

 Besides the quarterbacks, Gruden sees the wide receivers and the tight ends having the biggest transition to his scheme.
 The West Coast is making a ballyhooed return to Cincinnati.
 Sired by Paul Brown, nurtured by Bill Walsh, and executed by two NFL MVPs, it was the Bengals scheme for their entire existence until the last 10 years under Bob Bratkowski.

 "Different terminology, different formations, it's very different than what we used last year," Gruden said.
 "It's good everybody is starting on the same page.
 The routes are different somewhat.
 The progressions are a little bit different.
 I'm sure some other routes will carry over, but they'll be called differently.
 Everybody knows how to run a slant, but their slant and our slant is called differently.
 Some route combinations will be very similar, but called differently, which is fine.
-We have two receivers we drafted (Green and
+We have two receivers we drafted (Green and Ryan Whalen) and I'm sure we'll get a couple of new guys It will be good for everybody to start on the same page and we'll see."

 Like his offense as a whole, Gruden isn't looking to baby the young wides.